Poisson process factorization for mutational signature analysis with genomic covariates: Algorithms for Poisson process factorization

-for the mutation at position $t_{n}$, with $n= 1, \ldots, N_{ij}$ and every channel-patient pair $i, j$.
-Then, conditionally on the matrix $W \in \mathds{R}^{\sum_{ij} N_{ij} \times K}$, we can derive conjugate Dirichlet and gamma full conditionals for the signatures and the baseline activities, respectively; see Steps 2 and 3 in \cref{algo:Gibbs_rules}.
-As for the regression coefficients, the full conditional in Step 3 is not from a known type.
-However, sampling can easily be performed using elliptical slice sampling \citep{pmlr-v9-murray10a} thanks to the Gaussian prior over $\bbeta_k$.
-This is a ``rejection-free'' sampler that works by proposing candidate points along the ellipse of the normal prior until an acceptable value is reached, using a threshold based on the sample from the previous iteration.
-Even though evaluations of the target are expensive in our application due to the large dimension of the genome, the method is advantageous since it does not require any tuning.
-Finally, the updates in Step 4 follow conjugate inverse gamma updates.
+Then, conditionally on all of these multinomial random variables, denoted $W$ collectively, we obtain conjugate updates for the signatures, the baseline activities, and the relevance weights (Steps 2, 3, and 5, respectively, in Algorithm \ref{algo:Gibbs_rules}).
+The full conditional distribution for the regression coefficients does not take a form that can be sampled from directly, however, we can use elliptical slice sampling \citep{pmlr-v9-murray10a} thanks to the Gaussian prior over $\bbeta_k$; see Step 4.
+Although evaluations of the target are expensive due to the large dimension of the genome, this method is practical since it does not require any tuning.

-The quantity in \cref{eq:AssignentProbs} represents the probability of assigning the mutation in channel $i$ and patient $j$ occurring at $t_n$ to signature $k$.
-Unlike the standard multinomial data augmentation in Bayesian Poisson \textsc{nmf} \citep{Dunson_Herring_2005, zito2024compressive}, these probabilities are not constant, but vary along the genome depending on the specific behavior of the covariates.
-This is an important novelty: in our model, while it may be that a mutation of type $i$ is attributed to process $k$ in many loci, there might be regions where $i$ is likely generated by another process $k'$ instead.
+In \cref{eq:AssignentProbs}, $p_{ijk}(t_{i j n})$ represents the probability that the mutation of type $i$ in patient $j$ at position $t_{i j n}$ is due to signature $k$.
+Unlike the multinomial data augmentation in Bayesian Poisson NMF \citep{Zhou_Carin_2015}, these probabilities are not constant, but vary along the genome depending on values of the covariates.
+This novel aspect of PPF can provide valuable insight since mutations of type $i$ may be attributed to one signature at some locations, and another signature elsewhere.